 How Long is My Appointment?

-Ophthalmology appointments typically take longer than a routine doctor’s visit; your child’s appointment may last two to two-and-a-half hours.
+Ophthalmology appointments typically take longer than a routine doctor’s visit.
+Your child’s appointment may last two or two and half hours.
 During the appointment, your child will receive a comprehensive eye exam, and will most likely have his or her eyes dilated with eye drops.

 At the initial visit, the ophthalmologist will need to know about your child's general health.
 Be sure to tell the doctor or the clinical staff about your child's:

 - Medical problems.